exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Pub multi

+A short-hand of Publication Multiplier.
 Usually refer to the current increase in the total multiplier when you publish.
 For example, most theories in the publication tab will have texts that say 'Reset theory upgrades and currencies to multiply your income by xxxx'.
 Pub multi is the 'xxxx' number.

 ### Total multi

 This is the number underneath the pub multi number above.
 It is the total multiplier of all your publications in that theory.
+It is dependent on both your progress in the theory and on the amount of students you have.

 ### CT, WSP, SL, EF, CSR2